howin98/hiwin/README.md

 hiwin is a vscode extension to manage vscode window on ms-windows platform, it offers the control of opacity, size, position, z-mode, max/minimize about window.

+auto set windows properties when the vscode window is open.
+    "hiWin.auto-load": true

 ``` json
 {